criteo/mesos-command-modules/README.md

 This repository is a collection of **experimental** mesos modules delegating the events to external commands.

+Here is the list of supported modules:
+- Hook (all methods)
+- Isolator (prepare and cleanup methods only)

 This project is not battle-tested, use it at your own risk.

 ## Build Instructions